wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 3x3_mpact_ts_1_010_3.0.tif
 ...
 ```
 Following the base name *3x3_mpact_ts_1*, the frame stack naming includes a serial sequential number starting at 000, which increases sequentially, and the tilt angle of this particular movie, e.g. -0.0, 3.0., followed by the .tif extension.
 Tiff format files are generally raw movie stacks that require motion correction.
-Follow the instructions for the motion correction option above.
+If motion correction is needed for MPACT, you will need to check the camera orientation set up as mentioned above, before running [`blendstitching_tiltcompensated_batch.sh`](blendstitching_tiltcompensated_batch.sh).

 Next, we will generate a simple text file that lists all montage tilt series folders per row and this is the last step of preparation.